wiremock/wiremock/docs-v2/_docs/stubbing.md

 ## Basic stubbing

-The following code will configure a response with a status of 200 to be returned when the relative URL exactly matches `/some/thing` (including query parameters).
+The following code will configure a response with a status of 200 to be returned when the relative URL exactly matches `/some/thing` (not including query parameters).
 The body of the response will be "Hello world!" and a `Content-Type` header will be sent with a value of `text-plain`.